muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

 **Progress is reported** in the plugin log (accessible with the 'i' symbol next to the plugin name) and the ImJoy progress bar.

+#### With Jupyter notebook
+Once you have your conda environment installed as described in the Overview section, you can open the Jupyter notebook and analyze your data.
+You have to execute the first cell to load the necessary code.

+The second cell allows you to

+1. Define the folder containing your data.
+2. Defining the labels for the two annotated reference regions.

+Executing the cell, will launch the analysis workflow. described above.

 ### 4. Generated result files